IMRCLab/pololu-rs/docs/build.md

 ---

 ### Hardware Preperation
-* You will need a Raspberry Pi Debug Probe(for debugging) and a USB-C Cabel(for flashing).
-* connect the probe properly to the Pololu.
-If the official probe is used, the connection should be:

-        Yellow(SWDIO) -> SWDIO
-        Green(SWCLK)  -> SWCLK
-        Black(GND)    -> GND

-    Then connect the Pololu with the USB-C cabel to your PC, and the debug probe as well and uncomment in `config.toml`
+* Connect the Pololu using a USB-C cable and the debug probe as described [here](debugging.md).
+* Uncomment the following line in `config.toml`

         runner = "probe-rs run --chip RP2040 --protocol swd"